winstxnhdw/lc-hax/README.md

 - Interact with objects from far
 - Possess enemies (only in `Phantom`)

+### Fatality

+The `fatality` command allows you to kill a player with a custom animation.
+The list of supported enemies are:

+- Forest Giant
+- Jester
+- Masked
+- Baboon Hawk
+- Circuit Bee
+- Thumper
+- Eyeless Dog
+- Bracken
+- Nutcracker

 ### Build

 The arguments for the `build` command can be executed with either the unlockable index or name.
 The list of unlockables can be found in the following table.